polkadot-developers/substrate-docs/content/md/en/docs/reference/frame-macros.md

 }
 ```

+#### Development mode

+You can specify `dev_mode` as an argument on the `#[pallet]` or `#[frame_support::pallet]` attribute macro to enable development mode for a pallet.
+Development mode loosens some of the restrictions and requirements placed on production pallets to make it easier to iterate on your code during development and testing cycles.
+For example, if you enable development mode for a pallet:

+- You don't need to specify a weight on every `#[pallet::call]` declaration.
+  By default, development mode assigns a weight of zero (`0`) to calls that don't have a weight explicitly specified.

+- You don't need to implement `MaxEncodedLen` on storage types.
+  By default, development mode marks all storage items as unbounded.

+Note that you can only add the `dev_mode` argument to the `#[pallet]` or `#[frame_support::pallet]` attribute macro that encloses your pallet module.
+You can't specify this argument for any of the `#[pallet::*]` attribute macros.

+You should never deploy pallets with development mode enabled in a production network.
+Before deploying a pallet in a production runtime, be sure to remove the `dev_mode` argument from the `#[pallet]` declaration, fix any compiler errors, and complete testing with the development mode disabled.

+#### Using the pallet module

 Inside the module, the macro parses items with the attribute `#[pallet::*]`.
 Some `#[pallet::*]` attributes are mandatory and some are optional.